na-na-hi/renget/archive/lmg-resources.md

 !!! note
      **This Rentry Guide is will serve as a quick guide for anons looking into working with Large Language Models like LlaMA or Pygmalion.
 While there are other detailed Rentry pages and guides around, however this Rentry will be geared towards users that are less technically inclined or just starting off.**
 !!! note Rentry Update: Week 3 of May, 2023
      Charts are now fixed, no more "...", Only the first FAQ section has missing information.
-Next comes the fine touches, adding the few missing entries, & work on the first FAQ section.
+Next comes the fine touches, adding the few missing entries, & work on the first FAQ section. // Gozfarb's HF got 404'd, F

 ***
 **𝕿𝖆𝖇𝖑𝖊 𝖔𝖋 𝕮𝖔𝖓𝖙𝖊𝖓𝖙𝖘**